DanielFerrariR/tr2sa/README.md

 Supported features:

-- Interactive Socket connection
+- Connect to WebSocket (interact via prompt)
   - Known supported commands (token is already added to the messages):
     - {"type": "timelineTransactions"} // can add 'after' with the previous response to get the next list
     - {"type": "timelineDetailV2", "id": timeline_id } // timeline_id is the transaction id
     - Can get more of options from https://github.com/pytr-org/pytr/blob/master/pytr/api.py code, but this project isn't supporting and explaining how to use the others for now
-- Get Transactions list
+- Download JSON and convert it to Snowball CSV
-- Convert Transactions list to Snowball Analytics CSV
+- Import existing JSON and convert it to Snowball CSV

 ## Steps